 Data is now the world’s most valuable resource.
 It’s at the core of business operations, and data volumes in need of protection are growing at explosive rates.
 Cyber security helps protect the systems that make it possible to generate, manage, store, and transfer data.
 It doesn’t address data itself — backups, authentication, masking, or erasure.
 If data is encrypted, altered, or deleted, a standalone cyber security solution can’t do much to help you restore it in a timely fashion.

 That’s why Acronis recommends solutions built with cyber protection — an integrated approach that combines cyber security with data protection — as the driving force:

-- Acronis Cyber Cloud — a platform that enables service providers to deliver cyber protection in an easy, efficient and secure way.
-With one solution, users gain access to backup, disaster recovery, ransomware protection, file sync and share, and blockchain-based file notarization and e-signature services, all managed from a single console.
+- Acronis Cyber Protect Cloud — a platform that enables service providers to deliver cyber protection in an easy, efficient and secure way.
+With one solution, users gain access to cloud backup, cloud disaster recovery, ransomware protection, file sync and share, and blockchain-based file notarization and e-signature services, all managed from a single console.

 - Acronis Cyber Protect — a single solution integrating backup with next-generation, AI-based antimalware and protection management.
 The integration of multiple protection technologies not only increases reliability — it also decreases the time required to learn, deploy, and maintain new capabilities.
 With Acronis Cyber Protect, users enjoy complete cyber protection against modern threats.

 - Acronis True Image — the only personal solution that delivers easy, efficient, and secure cyber protection through with a unique integration of reliable backup and cutting-edge antimalware technologies — safeguarding data against all modern threats.
 Reduce the complexity and cost of safeguarding data, so you’ll never have to worry about disruptions to your digital life.